tjmagnus/RivRaider-math-course-selections/README.md

-# My Great Book
+# Rivier Raider Math Course Selections

+To be used in conjunction with the Mathematics Directed Self-Placement survey.

-Visit <https://pretextbook.org/documentation.html> to learn more.
+Visit <https://website_to_be_added> to learn more.